Your privacy is important

 Job applicants, staff members and contractors: In relation to personal information of job applicants, staff members and contractors, the College’s primary purpose of collection is to assess and (if successful) to engage the applicant, staff member or contractor, as the case may be.

-The purposes for which the College uses personal information of job applicants, staff members and contractors include:
+The purposes for which the College uses personal information of job applicants, staff members and contractors include (but are not limited to):

 - in administering the individual’s employment or contract;